 For students who received a Master’s from this department and in the same area of study, the minimum course requirements shall be decided in consultation with the PhD Supervisory Committee and approved by the Department Head or Graduate Coordinator.

-All students who are doing laboratory research on campus must take CHEM 801 Safety in the Laboratory, a non-credit course in laboratory safety, at the first opportunity after their initial registration.
-Students who have previously completed MINE 459 or MINE 851 as part of their regular undergraduate or graduate programs at Queen's University are exempt from this requirement.
-Students who are taking or have taken MNTC 408 Departmental Safety Module are also exempt from this requirement.
+All students must take CHEM 801, a non-credit course in laboratory safety, at the first opportunity after their initial registration.
+Students who have previously completed MINE 459 or MINE 851 as part of their regular undergraduate or graduate programs at Queen's University, are exempt from this requirement.

 The comprehensive examination, an assessment of the student's understanding of the major areas of Mining Engineering, must be taken by all Ph.D. candidates and may, under special entrance requirements, be required to be taken in two parts.

 Should an entering Ph.D. student's background in mining engineering or related disciplines be deemed to be insufficient, a designated program of study and/or completion of general knowledge examinations (first level comprehensive examination) will be required to be taken.
 The first level comprehensive examination will review the candidate's general background in Mining Engineering and must be held in the fall term of the second year of the Ph.D. program.

 If a first level knowledge examination is not required, the Ph.D. student will be required to complete a comprehensive examination leading up to a final thesis defense that will cover the area of specialization and areas of the candidate's background preparation.
 This examination should be taken at least 18 months after a student's initial registration in the Ph.D. program and no later than 12 months prior to the final thesis defense.